victor90braz/flat/README.md

 "Flat" is like a friendly bulletin board but on the web!

-Here, you can add your own flat card, chat with neighbors, share thoughts about flats, and even leave helpful reviews.
+Here, you can add your own flat card, share thoughts about flats, and even leave helpful reviews.
 Just a simple and interactive way for everyone to connect and make apartment living a breeze

 With a responsive design and a dedicated mobile version.